 When you do log a flight, whether because it’s required or because it’s good practice, 14 CFR 61.51(b) spells out what each entry must contain:

 Notice what’s not on this list: route of flight details beyond departure and arrival, the name of the PIC (unlike EASA), or the number of landings.
-The FAA’s required fields are surprisingly minimal compared to EASA’s 12 mandatory columns.
+The FAA’s required fields are surprisingly minimal compared to EASA’s 12-column AMC1 format.

 That said, logging additional detail (number of landings, approaches flown, specific maneuvers practiced) is smart practice.
 Your logbook entries for currency purposes need to be specific enough to demonstrate compliance, and an entry that says “3 landings” is far more useful than one that doesn’t mention landings at all.